Trams in Kyiv: During the Russian Empire

 Before 1886, projects for the construction of a horse-drawn tramway were planned.
 However, none of these plans had ever proceeded to the construction stage.
 In 1886, engineer Amand Struve's project was approved for construction, and the Kyiv City Railway Society joint-stock company was founded in 1889.

 On June 30, 1891, after the opening ceremony, the first horse-drawn tramcar was set on its track.
 The official tram operation from Lybidska Square to Mariinsko-Blahovishchynska Street (now Saksahanskoho Street) began on August 11.
 By August 18, the tram line stretched from Tsarska Square (now Yevropeiska Square) to the Demiivska Square.
 November 7 the Podil tram line from Troitske Tram Depot (now Podilske Tram Depot) to Oleksandrivska Square (now Kontraktova Square) had been opened.

 Soon after tram operations were started, many problems arose.
 The hilly terrain of Kyiv presented the largest problem.
 When the Podil line was extended to the Poshtova Square, a pair of horses was not enough to pull a tramcar uphill.
 Therefore, another two pairs of horses were added, which did not improve the situation.
 Thus, mechanizing the tramway by using steam-powered tramway engines was attempted as a solution to the problem.
-However, the steam engines produced a lot of noise, which scared the horses and people, and produced a lot of air pollution.
-From September 1891 to February 1892 the line on Oleksandrivskyi Descent (now Volodymyrskyi Descent) had been constructed.
+However, the steam engines produced a lot of noise, which scared the horses and people, and produced significant amounts of air pollution.
+Between September 1891 and February 1892, the line on Oleksandrivskyi Descent (now Volodymyrskyi Descent) was constructed.

-The slew of problems experienced by the trams shocked Struve, who in 1890, had written a letter to the City Administration of Kyiv suggesting that for increased safety and easier use, the trams would need to be powered by electricity.
+The slew of problems experienced by the trams shocked Struve, who, in 1890, had written a letter to the City Administration of Kyiv suggesting that for increased safety and easier use, the trams would need to be powered by electricity.
 The administration of the Kyiv Telegraph Service opposed this move since, in their opinion, the electric motors would interfere with the telephone and telegraph systems.

 One of the earliest Kyiv tramcars, constructed by the Struve brothers (1892), based on American designs.

 On May 3, 1892, the first two electric trams arrived in Kyiv.
 They were built by the Struve brothers in a factory located near Moscow, based on American designs.
-On the same day, the tramcars were tested on the flat Oleksandrivska Street (now Sahaidachnoho Street), and again, on May 8, on the track from Podil Street to Khreshchatyk Street.
-On June 9 the trams were tested by special commission and began the passenger service on June 13.
+The same day, the tramcars were tested on the flat Oleksandrivska Street (now Sahaidachnoho Street), and again, on May 8, on the track from Podil Street to Khreshchatyk Street.
+On June 9, the trams were tested by special commission and began passenger service on June 13.

 In 1893, the money earned by the electric trams exceeded the costs of maintenance.
 Furthermore, the electric trams were used whenever the horse-drawn or steam-powered trams had difficulty.
 Nevertheless, the system's horse-drawn trams were in use until 1895, and the last steam-powered cars ran until 1904.

 By 1893, the city's trams easily climbed the many steep streets of Kyiv, including Prorizna Street, Kruhlouniversytetska Street and Karavaievska Square (now Ukrainskykh Heroiv Square).
 In 1893, the Elektrichestvo journal wrote: